 With all the constant action, one of the more memorable moment was the national anthem at the beginning.
 These folks, I am sure of all political parties, love this country.
 Everyone was singing out loud, the cowboys genuinely stopped what they were doing and focused, some even had their arms around each other, hats off and hands over their hearts, heads down.
 It was obvious the national anthem was important to the cowboys and everyone in the stadium.
 It was simply awesome to be part of it.
 The acrobatic girls came out on horseback with huge American flags waving in the breeze.

 RV life goes on, check another extraordinary experience off, but we will keep looking for more rodeos.
+And definitely more of that Texas bourbon.

 Have you been to Texas?
 Do anything there that’s quintessentially Texas?
 How about Texas rodeos?
 Do you know how to horseback ride?